 I try to lead by example.

 I used to feel like I needed everything my blog mentors recommended on their sites.
 Those blogger moms are not my friends.
 They’re trying to make money by recommending products.
 I don’t know them and they don’t know me nor have my best interests at heart.
+And they got most of that stuff for free to review and peddle to the masses.

 After a couple years and too many “educational toys” and homeschool curricula collecting dust in bins and on shelves, I purged a lot and set better priorities for our home and homeschool.
+I learned who I am and what was necessary for my kids to learn well and it became easier.

 We stopped participating in play groups when my younger kids were preschool age because several moms had very material attitudes that I didn’t appreciate.
 When the playgroup rotated to their houses, I dreaded walking into their IKEA and Pottery Barn paradise where my kids’ eyes danced at the magazine-photo-shoot-ready playrooms with an overwhelming number of toys in a specially kid-dedicated room.
 Children ruled those homes.

 I want to protect my kids from this attitude of coveting what others have.
+If it means less of a social outlet, so be it.

 We just have different priorities.